doraemonj/doraemonj.github.io/dairy_004/index.md

-# Order sentences from short to long
+# Order Sentences from Short to Long

 According to current Covid-19 controlling situation in our country, my wife and daughter both have a great mind to go abroad.